thursdaybw/BasiqVoyager/web/docs/Phase 2 - Understanding Basiq API and Dashboard-blog.md

-# Blog: BasicVoyager - Putting a toe in the Basiq API waters
+# Blog: BasicVoyager - Understanding Basiq API and Dashboard

 ## Introduction

+Putting a toe in the Basiq API waters.

 Greetings, fellow PHP developers!
 I'm John, and I've embarked on a journey to integrate the Basiq API into a straightforward web application.
 The objective?
 To fetch account balance details for a specific savings account from a specific bank.
 Although I'm well-versed with APIs, I found the Basiq dashboard and API somewhat challenging to comprehend.